arangodb/docs/3.5/oasis/getting-started.md

 ##### Sharded

 - In addition to memory and disk size as in the one shard configuration, select the number of nodes for your deployment.
 The more nodes you have, the higher the replication factor.
 - If you're unsure about the sharded setup, you can go through our wizard.
-Click on _Assess sharded usage_ to open the recommendation process.
+Click on _Help me decide_ to open the recommendation process.

 #### In the _Summary_ section